jspecify/jspecify/docs/docs/spec.md

 [augmented types].
 Note, however, that rules for specific cases below take precedence over the general rule here.

+> The rules here should be sufficient for most tools that care about nullness
+> information, from build-time nullness checkers to runtime dependency-injection
+> tools.
+However, tools that wish to examine class files in greater detail, such
+> as to insert runtime null checks by rewriting bytecode, may encounter some edge
+> cases.
+For example, `synthetic` methods may not have accurate annotations in
+> their signatures.
+The same goes for information about implementation code,
+> such as local-variable types.

 Because the JLS already has rules for determining the [base type] for a type usage, this section covers only how to determine its [nullness operator].